jaguardado123/flutter_hw_1/README.md

 Write the code for each question in their designated file in the `/lib` directory.

+### Why Dart?

+For this course we will be developing applications using Flutter and Dart.

+**Dart** is a programming language also created by Google and was designed for building fast and efficient applications on any platform including web, mobile, and desktop.
+Dart supports both client and server-side development and is most commonly used with Flutter.

+Start familiarizing yourslef with the Dart programming language by following this [Dart Tutorial](https://dart-tutorial.com/introduction-and-basics/basic-dart-program/).

 ## 1. Data Types

 ### Dart Built In Types Docs